Mold Remediation & Your Recovery: Practical Steps for Creating a Safe Environment

 - methods meant to protect buildings, not people

-People with CIRS need something different — a medical-safe cleanup standard, not a cosmetic one.
-The most CIRS-aligned remediation document available today is:
+If you have CIRS, you need medically important remediation, not a cosmetic one.
+The most CIRS-aligned remediation document available today is: Surviving Mold 2020 IEP/Microbial Remediation Consensus Document

 This blog draws heavily from its core principles.
+Let’s get started!

 First Step: Assessing Whether Mold Remediation Is Needed